-Fancy and full of history, this hotel has some seriously amazing views of the Blue Ridge Mountains!
+Fancy and full of history, this hotel has some seriously great views of the Blue Ridge Mountains!
 Grove Park Inn has been around for more than a century and continues to delight guests with its mountain lodge feel.

 The author F. Scott Fitzgerald made this hotel his home for a while, not to mention several presidents, actors, and other notable guests.